TheGreenTea/WeekMe/README.md

 Don’t like a task you created anymore?
 Just check it off as done - no one will know!

 #### The stack
-At the very bottom of your week there is an eighth entry labeled "stack" - What’s that all about you might ask - well, this is where you can put tasks that you know you want to do this week but just don’t exactly know on what day yet.
+At the very bottom of your week there is an eighth entry labeled "stack" - What’s that all about you might ask - well, this is where you can put tasks that you know you want to do but just don’t exactly know on what day yet.
 You can interact with it just as with every other day as explained above.
 In case you did not manage to check off everything on any given day those tasks will automatically be moved to the stack for you.

 ### Authors:
 * [Jonas Heinig]